Portugal in the Middle Ages: Background

 Meanwhile, her son Afonso Henriques (meaning "Afonso son of Henry") thrived.
 The boy, probably born around 1109, followed his father as Count of Portugal in 1112, under the tutelage of his mother.
 The relations between Teresa and her son Afonso proved difficult.
 Only eleven years old, Afonso already had his own political ideas, greatly different from his mother's.
 In 1120, the young prince took the side of the archbishop of Braga, a political foe of Teresa, and both were exiled by her orders.
 Afonso spent the next years away from his own county, under the watch of the bishop.
 In 1122 Afonso became fourteen, the adult age in the 12th century.
 He made himself a knight on his own account in Zamora Cathedral, raised an army, and proceeded to take control of his lands.
-Near Guimarães, at the Battle of São Mamede (1128) he overcame the troops under his mother's lover and ally, Count Fernando Pérez de Traba, making her his prisoner and exiling her forever to a monastery in León.
+Near Guimarães, at the Battle of São Mamede (1128) he overcame the troops under his mother's lover and ally, Count Fernando Pérez de Traba, making her his prisoner and exiling her forever to a monastery in Galicia.
 She died there in 1130.
 Thus Afonso become sole ruler (Duke of Portugal) after demands for independence from the county's people, church and nobles.
 He also vanquished Alfonso VII of León and Castile, his nominal suzerain, and thus freed the county from political dependence on the crown of León.
 On April 6, 1129, Afonso Henriques dictated the writ in which he proclaimed himself Prince of Portugal.

 Afonso then turned his arms against the persistent problem of the Moors in the south.
 His campaigns were successful and, on July 25, 1139, he obtained an overwhelming victory in the Battle of Ourique, and straight after was unanimously proclaimed King of Portugal by his soldiers.
 This meant that Portugal was no longer a vassal county of León, but an independent kingdom in its own right.
 That he then convened the first assembly of the estates-general at Lamego (wherein he would have been given the crown from the Archbishop of Braga, to confirm the independence) is likely to be a 17th-century embellishment of Portuguese history.